-Yes, there are free places to blog, but honestly, if you’re planning on making money with your blog, the best way to go is starting with a self-hosted (which really means BlueHost hosted) WordPress site.
-I used to recommend SiteGround for hosting, but I have found that BlueHost is more user- (and even beginner-) friendly.
-Plus they have excellent tech support, in case you run into any issues.
+Yes, there are free places to blog, but honestly, if you’re planning on making money with your blog, the best way to go is starting with a self-hosted WordPress site (which is what SiteGround offers).
+I used to recommend BlueHost for hosting, but I have found that SiteGround is more user- (and even beginner-) friendly.
+Plus they have amazing tech support, in case you run into any issues.

 Once you’ve picked out a domain name (you have your address!), you’ll choose a plan:

 Once you have your plan all picked out and paid for (you have your “land”), you can finally start the process of “building your house”!
 And that begins with installing WordPress.
-Luckily, BlueHost makes that SUPER easy!
-BlueHost will send you a welcome email, when you get that:
+Luckily, SiteGround makes that SUPER easy!
+Here is their WordPress tutorial.